Hillel of Colorado

 The University of Denver (DU), a private institution of higher learning, has about 11,500 students; about half are undergraduates.
 The DU Chaplain's office estimates that about 500 undergraduate students self-identify as Jews, and Hillel staff believes that an even greater number of graduate students are Jewish.

-- About 300 unique visitors annually find their way to DU Hillel programs.
+• About 300 unique visitors annually find their way to DU Hillel programs.

-- Shabbat dinners and bi-weekly programs average 30 to 50 students – with up to 80 from time-to-time; about 50 are regulars.
+• Shabbat dinners and bi-weekly programs average 30 to 50 students – with up to 80 from time-to-time; about 50 are regulars.

 Northern Colorado has four institutions of higher learning with an undergraduate enrollment of more than 42,000 and about 12,000 in graduate programs; about 2% self-identify as Jewish.
 Hillel of Colorado endeavors to serve them all (over 1,000 undergrads and greater than 200 graduate students) through our hub, The Merage Hillel House at Colorado State University (CSU) in Ft.
 Collins.

 Colorado State University (CSU) in Ft.
-Collins, is the state’s second-largest public university with approximately 32,000 students,
+Collins, is the state's second-largest public university with approximately 32,000 students.

-- Hillel staff estimates that approximately 500 students at CSU identify Jewishly.
+• Approximately 500 students at CSU identify Jewishly.

-- CSU Hillel reports an up to 150 unique visitors attend Hillel programs annually, with about 80% known to leadership by name.
+• Up to 150 unique visitors attend Hillel programs annually, with about 80% known to leadership by name.
 About 40 students are regulars.